synaptics-astra/doc/subject/otp_guide.rst

     - OTP_AESK0_0 ~ OTP_AESK0_3
     - OTP_REE_SEGID
     - OTP_REE_SECURITY_ENABLE
-    - OTP_BOOT_SECURITY_ENABLE
-    - OTP_PRODUCTION_CHIP_FLAG

 Rules:

   1. ALL atomic items must be programmed in ONE SESSION.
 Once reboot or power loss, it would mean enter a new SESSION.
   2. NO reboot or power loss is allowed before completion.
   3. It is FORBIDDEN to program HASH/AESK0 and set OTP_REE_SECURITY_ENABLE = 0.
   4. Any violation may result in PERMANENT BRICK.